IBCNServices/lab-kappa-docs/setup-windows.md

 When you start Zoom, login through "SSO", use the `ugent-be` domain and use your UGent email address.
 The first time you login, an account will be made for you automatically.
 For more instructions (only in Dutch) see [Zoom handleiding studenten](https://web.microsoftstream.com/video/2096e73b-f69b-4c84-b2da-a27e06da6d34?referrer=https:%2F%2Fonderwijstips.ugent.be%2Fnl%2Ftips%2Fzoom%2F) (login using your UGent email).

 ## Docker installation

+> ⚠️ Older tutorials might mention *Docker Toolbox* for Windows.
+However, this does not support all the features required for GDV so **you cannot use Docker Toolbox**.

 * Install Docker Desktop from [https://docs.docker.com/desktop/windows/install/](https://docs.docker.com/desktop/windows/install/).
   * Make sure to select the stable version